 Jon Shelness, has lived in central Iowa for nearly 30 years.
 He grew up in the rural outskirts of New York City in Lewisboro, N.Y., and graduated from high school in Davis, Calif.
 Upon graduation, he took a cross-country road trip that included visiting friends in Iowa.
 He moved permanently to the Des Moines area in 1990 from the Upper East Side of Manhattan Island, immediately embracing Iowa, its people and its values.
 During his years as an Iowan, he has lived on farm acreages, in small towns and now lives in Des Moines.
 He has a broad range of life experiences from driving a cab in New York City to “pulling a calf” on an Iowa farm.

 In Iowa, Mr. Shelness initially worked in the printing industry, and as a photographer and writer.
 In later years, he worked with at-risk youth and juvenile offenders at the Iowa Homeless Youth Centers and the Woodward Academy.
 In 2013, he was recognized by the Iowa chapter of the National Association of Social Workers for his innovative work with delinquent youth.
-He continues as a board member of the Southwestern Hills Neighborhood Association.
+He is currently a board member of the Southwestern Hills Neighborhood Association.